A tour of the Old Ticket Office and station

 The brick road overbridge is a listed structure and dates from 1844 when the station was opened.
 As with the other structures on the line to Oxford it is believed to have been designed by Brunel and has a typical Brunel semi-elliptical arch.
 Whilst the bridge is still in use, it is narrow with no footpaths and has a weight restriction in operation.

 As with the footbridge, the old overbridge has its own number.
-In this case it is 56-15, or 56 miles and 15 chains from datum.
+Painted on is the identification number 56-15, or 56 miles and 15 chains from datum.
+However, sharp eyed visitors will see that the modern notice alongside, which was erected in 2019, seems to have moved the bridge along by one chain.

 Broad gauge relics